TianjinMouth/TeaML/README.md

 ### Requirements and Installation

-The project is based on Python 3.7, Python 3.6 may also work, but it is not fully tested to ensure that all functions are normal.
+The project is based on **Python 3.7**, **Python 3.6** may also work, but it is not fully tested to ensure that all functions are normal.

+If you haven't installed **lightgbm**, you need to install the package yourself.

 ```bash
 pip install Tea